Senior cat peeing outside the litter tray: what to check and when to speak to your vet

 When to speak to your vet

-• Straining, crying out, or obvious discomfort while trying to wee
+• straining, crying out, or obvious discomfort while trying to wee

-• Blood in the urine, or pink staining
+• blood in the urine, or pink staining

-• Repeated trips to the tray with little produced
+• repeated trips to the tray with little produced

-• A sudden change in how much your cat drinks or wees
+• a sudden change in how much your cat drinks or wees

-• A cat who was reliably clean and has suddenly changed
+• a cat who was reliably clean and has suddenly changed

-More urgent (same-day) concern
+More urgent same-day concern

-• Your cat is repeatedly trying to wee but can’t pass much (or anything), seems distressed, or becomes suddenly very unwell.
+Speak to your vet the same day if your cat is repeatedly trying to wee but cannot pass much, or anything at all, seems distressed, or becomes suddenly very unwell.

-Common senior-cat scenarios (and the safest next step)
+Common senior-cat scenarios

-“My cat wees right next to the tray”
+My cat wees right next to the tray

 Most likely themes: